Bardhec Bytyqi: AaB

-2017–18 season: Loan to Skive
+Loan to Skive

 In the 2017–18 season first-half, he was part of the team in 7 league matches and 1 cup match without playing any minute.
 Bytyqi was sent on a six-month loan to the second-tier 1st Division club Skive IK in January 2018, as Bytyqi had no prospect of first-team in AaB.
 He managed to make nine appearances and score a goal for Skive in the Danish 2nd Division in the spring of 2018.
 The one goal came on 17 April against FC Roskilde, described as a "dream goal".

-2018–19 season
+Return to AaB

 He returned to AaB in the summer of 2018 as his loan deal expired.
 He made his debut in the Danish Superliga on 27 August 2018, when he came on as a substitute in the 87th minute instead of Kristoffer Pallesen in a 0–1 defeat at home to Esbjerg fB.
 In addition to his Superliga debut, he made only one appearance in the autumn of 2018 on 26 September 2018 in a 0–5 away win over FC Roskilde in the Danish Cup.

-Loan to Jammerbugt and subsequent permanent transfer
+Jammerbugt

 Due to lacking prospects of playing time in AaB in the spring of 2019, Bytyqi was loaned out to Jammerbugt FC in the 2nd Division for the rest of the season on 24 January 2019.
 He managed to score a goal on 13 April 2019 against Kjellerup which served to open the scoring but however wasn't enough as eventually the match was lost away 3–2.
 When the loan deal expired in the summer of 2019, he left AaB permanently at the end of the season, as his contract terminated.

 Bytyqi continued on a permanent contract with Jammerbugt.
 Bytyqi played 4 matches during the 2019–20 Danish 2nd Divisions.
 In the next season 2020–21 he managed to score 10 goals in 7 matches in the 2020–21 Danish 2nd Divisions and 2 more goals in 3 cup matches to help his team in getting the promotion to the Danish 1st Division.
 In June 2021, Bytyqi signed a new one-year deal with Jammerbugt.

 In the 2021–22 Danish 1st Division first half, he was an undisputed starter playing 15 consecutive full 90-minutes matches with 2 upcomings being substituted off in the second half and managing 3 goals.